-One World Lithium Inc (OTCMKTS:OWRDF) (CSE:OWLI) told shareholders it has applied for a drilling permit for an upcoming program at its Salar del Diablo lithium brine project in Mexico.
+One World Lithium Inc (OTCMKTS:OWRDF) (CSE:OWLI) told shareholders that it has applied for a drilling permit for an upcoming program at its Salar del Diablo lithium brine project in Mexico.

 Layne Drilling is currently moving a rig to a location nearly 50 kilometers south of another diamond drill hole, the Vancouver-based company said in a statement.

-OWL expects approval for its drill permit to be received in the coming days, it told shareholders.
+One World Lithium expects approval for its drill permit to be received in the coming days, it told shareholders.

 The firm also said it is working with a technology development company on a process to extract lithium from a brine stream.
 The process uses a solvent to extract lithium from a brine stream at “near zero” greenhouse gas emissions, OWL said.
 The firm will sign an exclusive license agreement with the unnamed company once test work is completed.

-OWL also said it has appointed Mathieu McDonald as vice president, corporate development to help lead the firm through the advancement of Salar del Diablo.
+The company also said it has appointed Mathieu McDonald as vice president, corporate development to help lead the firm through the advancement of Salar del Diablo.
 McDonald has 25 years of capital markets experience, including extensive work in raising funds for startup companies.
 OWL has granted McDonald options to purchase up to 500,000 shares priced at C$0.10 per share.